spookyvision/embedded-web-ui/README.md

 (extremely proof of concept only - do not take as reference implementation!)
 - toggles board LED
 - sends random chart data when requested

+## notes on JSON

+The serial/ws bridge is largely content agnostic but assumes packets sent from the serial device are framed/terminated with nullbytes.
+The other direction doesn't need such a separator, since WebSockets are already framed.

+In practice this means:
+- postcard COBS encoding is fine to transmit as-is
+- other COBS encodings might need an explicit `\0` appended, since it's strictly speaking not part of the actual payload
+- JSON data needs to be terminated with an explicit `\0`
+- any other data is fine, as long as it does not contain `\0` except for framing.
+The web app currently only supports decoding JSON and postcard-cobs, though.
+See `web-app/src/ser_de.rs` for details.